bball24/cs100_Rshell/README.md

 ## Rshell

 This is a terminal shell that can execute mulitple commands on one line using connectors and semicolons.
 Commands can be connected by connectors &&, ||, ; and anything after # is a comment.
+This shell can also run test commands and check for precedence.
+Currently under implementation is piping, input redirection, and output redirection.

 ## Bugs
 Cannot use quotation marks to specify arguments to commands.